 Congratulations on joining Ring Neighborhoods!

 You've taken a big step forward in securing your neighborhood.
-Once you've installed your Ring app and set up your Ring device, be sure to take a trip through Ring Neighborhoods.
+Once you've installed your Ring app and set up your Ring device, be sure to take a trip through Ring Neighbors.

-Here's how to get started with Ring Neighborhoods.
+Here's how to get started with Ring Neighbors.

 Good news!
-You don't have to actually "sign up" for Ring Neighborhoods.
-Once you set up your Ring app, you will then be automatically assigned to a Ring Neighborhood based on your physical location.
+You don't have to actually "sign up" for Ring Neighbors.
+Once you set up your Ring app, you will then be automatically assigned to a Ring neighborhood based on your physical location.

-Your Ring Neighborhoods is on your device screen.
-Simply slide it to the left to find your neighborhood and tap on the Neighborhoods icon.
+Your Ring Neighbors is on your device screen.
+Simply slide it to the left to find your neighborhood and tap on the Neighbors icon.

-Once you open the Neighborhoods screen, you can access your neighborhood's settings by tapping on the three-line icon at the top of your Neighborhood feed, then tapping Neighborhood settings.
+Once you open the Neighbors screen, you can access your neighborhood's settings by tapping on the three-line icon at the top of your Neighbors feed, then tapping Neighbors settings.